amitmse/in_Python_/Others/README.md

 	2. No perfect multicollinearity :
 		Issue: Regression coefficient variance will increase.

 			It inflates standard errors, leading to unstable and unreliable coefficient estimates, making it difficult to determine the individual effect of each predictor on the outcome and potentially leading to misleading conclusions about variable importance.

 			The presence of multicollinearity makes the coefficient estimates highly sensitive to small changes in the data or model specification.
 Even a slight shift in the data can cause the coefficients to fluctuate significantly, making the model's interpretation unreliable.

 			Multicollinearity does not directly affect the goodness-of-fit statistics of the model, such as R-squared or the overall F-test.
 			The model can still make accurate predictions despite the presence of multicollinearity.

 		Test: VIF
   			VIF: [1.0 / (1.0 - R Squared)]
       			VIF = 1/T  (T refers to Tolerance = 1 – R² which is unexplained portion)
 			R^2 is regressing each independent variable on the other independent variables.

   		Tolerance: It measures the influence of one independent variable on all other independent variables.
 			It measures of how much a predictor variable's variance is not explained (1 – R²) by the other predictor variables in the model.
 			It essentially assesses the degree to which a variable is independent of the others.

 		Solution: Transformations of independent variables

 ### For Error Tearm: 4

 	3. Normality of residuals : Differences between observed and predicted values In linear regression, the assumption that "errors follow a normal distribution" means the difference between the observed values and the values predicted by the model (the residuals) are assumed to be distributed according to a normal distribution.

+		Issue: OLS estimators won’t have the desirable BLUE property.

   			This assumption is crucial for the validity of statistical tests used in linear regression,
-		such as t-tests and ANOVA, which rely on the normality of the errors to provide accurate p-values and hypothesis tests for regression coefficients and confidence intervals.
+			such as hypothesis tests, t-tests, p-values and ANOVA, which rely on the normality of the errors to provide accurate and for regression coefficients and confidence intervals.

-		Issue: OLS estimators won’t have the desirable BLUE property.
   			Standard errors and t-values used to calculate the statistical significance of regression parameters may be inaccurate, leading to potentially misleading conclusions.

   		Test: Jarque-Bera test, Kolmogorov-Smirnov Test, Shapiro-Wilk test, histograms or Q-Q plots

 		Solution: Transforming the dependent or independent variables, Use robust statistical methods that are less sensitive to non-normality may be appropriate.

 	4. Homoscedasticity of residuals /equal variance of residuals Homoscedasticity in the context of residuals refers to the assumption that the variance of